Over 30 million Americans are exposed to extremely loud noise in the workplace over the course of each year, placing them at risk for hearing loss.

-Our experienced team can carry out noise monitoring in your workplace to ensure workplace noise is not a threat to employee health and safety and for compliance with the OSHA 1910.95G standards for monitoring noise levels.
+Our experienced team can carry out noise monitoring in your workplace to ensure workplace noise is not a threat to employee health and safety and for compliance with the California Occupational Health and Safety Administration (Cal/OSHA) regulations (CCR, Title 8, Section 5097).

 What are the health effects of loud noise exposure?